 Encourage food production practices that improve resilience to climate change and reduced use of inputs such as water, agro-chemicals and energy.

-Develop other policy tools, such as economic incentives, environmental regulation, sustainability labelling, sustainable public food procurement policies, education and awareness raising, to ensure more sustainable food systems.
+Develop other policy tools, such as economic incentives, environmental regulation, sustainability labelling, sustainable public food procurement policies, education and awareness raising, to ensure more sustainable and equitable food systems.

 Social Protection